flowers

 Cinnamon is rich in polyphenols, which are powerful antioxidants that help reduce oxidative stress and inflammation in the body.

 These compounds protect cells from damage caused by free radicals, which can contribute to chronic diseases like heart disease and cancer.
-Cinnamon’s anti-inflammatory effects may also aid in reducing symptoms of conditions such as arthritis, making it a beneficial spice for overall health.
+Cinnamon’s anti-inflammatory effects may also help reduce symptoms of conditions such as arthritis, making it a beneficial spice for overall health.

 2. Heart Health